Abraham Peyrenc de Moras: Decisive encounters

-With this man who came from nothing to become the purveyor general of the king’s armies, Abraham is at the right school.
+With this man who came from nothing to become the purveyor general of the king's armies, Abraham is at the right school.
 He served as secretary, then right hand man, and eventually son-in law.
 He married Anne-Marie-Josèphe de Fargès who gave him three children, one of whom was François Marie Peyrenc de Moras, who became contrôleur général des finances to Louis XV.

-Doing so he followed the example of his father-in-law who was in his youth noticed by Lord Lagrange, a contractor in fodder and fortifications, hired by him, and in the end brought into the business.
+Doing so, he followed the example of his father-in-law who was in his youth noticed by Lord Lagrange, a contractor in fodder and fortifications, hired by him, and, in the end, brought into the business.
 His marriage to the daughter of his employer was the springboard of his success, insomuch as he became a purveyor, one of the fastest methods to enrich oneself.

 Fargès Company as a springboard into the world of Finance

-Under the reign of Louis XIV, wars followed one upon another, and the Secretary of State at war finished each years’ contracts with groups of several contractors called “purveyors” (“munitionnaires”) which undertook to furnish bread rations at a suitable price, fodder, horses, food and clothes necessary for garrisons or troops in combat for the duration of each campagne.
+Under the reign of Louis XIV, wars followed one upon another, and the Secretary of State at war finished each year's contracts with groups of several contractors called "purveyors" ("munitionnaires") which undertook to furnish bread rations at a suitable price, fodder, horses, food and clothes necessary for garrisons or troops in combat for the duration of each campagne.
 These contracts could reach values in the millions of Pounds.
 The munitionnaires would see only a quarter of this sum.
 The account was calculated with of bills of exchange guaranteed by the War Treasury.
-The purveyor interested in keeping payments low would sed the price of goods with food vendors, by means of bills of exchange payable at a specified time with the banker with whom they were drawn.
+The purveyor interested in keeping payments low would set the price of goods with food vendors, by means of bills of exchange payable at a specified time with the banker with whom they were drawn.